volusion/element-documentation/how-to/track-block-versions/README.md

 Every time you run it, remember to point your repo to the right commit to have the same code locally and in the Element servers.

 ```
-git checkout "commit_id_of_previous_minor_releas"
+git checkout "commit_id_of_previous_minor_release"
 ```

 ## 9. Creating a New Major Version

-Sometimes you will need to publish a new version of your block, with new feature, breaking changes or something that diverges a bit from the original one.
+Sometimes you will need to publish a new version of your block, with a new feature, breaking changes, or something that diverges a bit from the original one.

 ```
 element publish -m